A robust contaminated discrete Weibull regression model for outlier-prone count data: Truncated count distributions

 \subsection{Contaminated truncated discrete Weibull distribution}

 As shown in \autoref{sec:TDW_dist}, the single-component TDW distribution may not adequately capture heavy-tail behavior or outliers in some applications.
-To address this, we consider a mixture of two TDW components that share the same shifted median, $m^*$, and truncation, $c$, but differ in their dispersion parameters.
+To address this, we consider a mixture of two TDW components that share the same smooth shifted-median parameter, $m^*$, and truncation, $c$, but differ in their dispersion parameters.
 Specifically, let one component have dispersion $\alpha$, while the other has dispersion $\eta \alpha$ with $\eta > 1$.
 We define the cTDW distribution: